-AspenTech couples its on-line software products with design and implementation consulting services in order to market a complete solution to its customers.
+AspenTech can combine its on-line off-the-shelf software products with design and implementation consulting services in order to market a complete solution to its customers.
 The emerging on-line market has fewer commercial modeling tools than the off-line market.
-As a result, current on-line applications typically consist of substantial custom consulting services combined with a small component of standard commercial software.
+As a result, current on-line applications typically consist of substantial consulting services combined with a small component of standard commercial software.
 These services are customarily provided pursuant to contracts with engagement terms of approximately 9 to 24 months.
-The contracts may be priced on either a time and materials or fixed price basis.
-See "Risk Factors -- Integration of DMCC and Setpoint."
+The contracts may be priced on either a time-and-materials or fixed-price basis.
+Customers can purchase such services from other vendors or perform them in-house.
+See "Item 1a.
+Risk Factors --Integration of DMCC and Setpoint."
 The Company believes that, due to customers' growing awareness of the economic benefits of on-line optimization and related activities, the demand for services exceeds the number of trained control engineers that can provide these services.
 AspenTech's APC and optimization services business, composed of approximately 270 people, which AspenTech believes is the largest group of control engineers in the world, represents a critical resource in its efforts to penetrate the on-line market.
 The Company's services personnel are also available to support and maintain its off-line software products.